MicaDi/MicaDi/README.md

 - 👋 Hi, I’m @MicaDi
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Data Analysis
 - 💞️ I’m looking to collaborate on any project that would need a helping hand
 - 📫 How to reach me? send me an email to micaeladicicco@gmail.com